 What is active recall?

-In the last years, there has been so much hype around active recall as it is believed to improve your study results and get you to better grades.
+In the last years, there has been so much hype around active recall as it is believed to improve your study results and get you better grades.

 Today, I’ll dig deeper into the topic and explain what is active recall and why it can dramatically improve your efficiency in language learning.